-When Rachel was a child, she traced her palms and wrote inside them, “These hands belong to Rachel Joy Scott and will someday touch millions of people’s hearts.”
+When Rachel was a child, she traced her palms on a dresser and wrote inside them, “These hands belong to Rachel Joy Scott and will someday touch millions of people’s hearts.”
 It was only years later that her mother would recognize how prophetic that statement was.
-As a teenager, Rachel kept a detailed journal of her struggles and her faith, a rare discipline for a modern teenager.
+As a teenager, Rachel kept a detailed journal of her struggles and her faith.

 This profound look at Rachel’s heart and the reality of her walk with God is just the tip of the iceberg.
 The morning of April 20, 1999, the tragic day that would take Rachel’s life and the lives of 12 others, she drew the following in her diary: